-NPR's Scott Simon takes a moment to remember the legacy of computer scientist Larry Tesler, the man who came up the copy-and-paste function.
-Tesler died this week at the age of 74.
-A moment now to ...
+NPR's Scott Simon takes a moment to remember the legacy of computer scientist Larry Tesler, the man who came up the copy-and-paste function....
+Remembering The Pioneer Behind Your Computer's Cut, Copy ...

 (AP) — Larry Tesler, the Silicon Valley pioneer who created the now-ubiquitous computer concepts such as "cut," "copy" and "paste," has died.
 He was 74.
 He made using computers easier for generations ...